OmarMaged3679/covid-agent-based-sir-model/README.md

 Click on the **“Model”** tab (top right) to configure simulation parameters like:

-* Infection radius
+- Infection radius
-* Mask effectiveness
+- Mask effectiveness
-* Social distancing % and effectiveness
+- Social distancing % and effectiveness
-* Number of agents
+- Number of agents
-* Weights affecting behavior (e.g., awareness, mocking cost)
+- Weights affecting behavior (e.g., awareness, mocking cost)

+> **Note:** Variables that begin with `perc_` represent percentages (e.g., `perc_ForcedToWearMask = 10.0` means 10% of agents).

 Here’s what the configuration panel looks like: